Dabolus/nodejs-assistant/samples/README.md

 ### Audio Conversation

-An example that shows how to open an audio conversation with the Assistant, send audio queries and receive audio responses.
+An example that shows how to detect an hotword using [Snowboy](https://snowboy.kitt.ai/), open an audio conversation with the Assistant, send audio queries and receive audio responses.
+Note that the two hotwords ("Ok Google" and "Hey Google") were trained against my voice, so you might want to train your own hotwords from Snowboy's dashboard.
+The great thing is that Snowboy lets you train any keyword you want, not just "Ok Google" and "Hey Google".

 View the [source code][audio_code].